dotnet/runtimelab/src/docs/binding-tuples.md

 ```

 It's unclear why Apple would do this except that it might be a vestige of when Swift had the ability to have multiple
 argument lists and could do partial function application.
 It also might be because it enables very low-friction usage of tuples in that when used outside of the context of nominal types, tuples don't actually need to exist.
-They can be implemented as an artifical grouping of scoped variable names.
+They can be implemented as an artificial grouping of scoped variable names.

-## Language Parity Mistmatch
+## Language Parity Mismatch

 Since Tuples became available in C# they have had two varieties: `System.Tuple` and `System.ValueTuple`.
 The latter is what has been adopted into C# as a first class citizen in the language and since it matches closely to Swift tuples, we should follow that.